csound-plugins/csound-plugins/docs/opcodes/atstop.md

 over the `release` opcode is that `atstop` is guaranteed to be run after the note has stopped, so there is no danger in deallocating resources being used by this note, there are no conflicts with release envelopes, etc.
+If any k-variables are passed to the scheduled instr these will reflect the changes at the end of the instr.

 !!!
 Note "Release time vs deinit time"